rafaeelaudibert/AABLD/README.md

 for the Associação dos Acadêmicos Barbosenses de Longa Distância (AABLD), but, in the future, will be able to be expanded to handle other associations administrative tasks.

+> NOTE: There is a new and updated version available at https://github.com/rafaeelaudibert/AABLD-2.0, using TailwindCSS and a newer Rails version.

 ### :floppy_disk: Prerequisites
 To have this running your local machine, you only must have a Ruby version >= 2.6.1.
 Everything else is covered by Docker, which are used to keep your envinroment safe.